panoptic-labs/docs/docs/panoptic-protocol/protocol-roles.md

   }}
 />

-## Liquidity Providers
+## Panoptic Liquidity Providers (PLPs)
 Provide fungible liquidity to the options market.
-This liquidity will be lended out to the options traders to allow them to access trading on leverage.
+This liquidity will be lent out to the options traders to allow them to access trading on leverage.
-Funds can be deposited in the Panoptic pools at any ratio.
+Funds can be deposited into Panoptic pools at any ratio.

 **Typical users**: Retail, Institutions, DAOs.